Thriving in Community

 But now, the idea of going it alone is being questioned.
 We are intensely social creatures and need connection with one another.

-As a result we are witnessing the emergence of a new idea: “aging in and with community.”
+As a result we are witnessing the emergence of a new idea: “thriving in and with community.”
 The emphasis has shifted away from dwellings and toward relationships, the central idea upon which Villages were created and operate: Villages are inclusive communities that engage people of all ages and abilities to support the well-being of all.

 (1) Forbes, January, 2014